 author flew this airplane from San Francisco to Fairbanks Alaska in

 1951, a trip that required four days and forty hours of flying time.
-The
+Once

-Bush Pilot for Fairbanks Air Service, where he trained pilots and flew
+there he became a Bush Pilot for Fairbanks Air Service, where he trained

-in February of 1945, when he was seventeen years old.
-His great
+February of 1945, when he was seventeen years old.
+His great interest in

-interest in airplanes has been apparent since the age of five, when he
+airplanes has been apparent since the age of five, when he began making

-began making and flying model airplanes.
-After serving in the Army Air
+and flying model airplanes.
+After serving in the Army Air Force he

-Force he earned his Commercial Pilot License and Flight Instructor
+earned his Commercial Pilot License and Flight Instructor Rating

-Rating through the benefits he received under the G.I.
+through the benefits he received under the G.I.
 Bill of Rights.
+His

-His Instrument Rating was paid for out of pocket.
-His Seaplane Rating
+Instrument Rating was paid for out of pocket.
+His Seaplane Rating was

 1941 Aeronca Chief Ryan PT-22